-(3) Dr. Kerr's option award for 123,760 shares vests over four years, with 25% of the shares vesting on April 2, 2019, and the remainder vesting in equal quarterly installments thereafter, subject to continuous service.
-The vesting of this option award will accelerate upon a qualifying termination of Dr. Kerr's employment.
+(6) This option award vests over four years, with 25% of the shares vesting on October 1, 2019, and the remainder vesting in equal quarterly installments thereafter, subject to continuous service.
+The vesting of this option award will accelerate upon a qualifying termination of employment.